hot-meal/javascript-best-practices/README.md

 ### Prefer composition over inheritance

-You should prefer composition over inheritance when you can.

 If your mind instinctively goes for inheritance, try to think if composition could model your problem better.

 When should you use inheritance?
 This is a list of when inheritance